Red Velvet Kiss Cookies tastes like red velvet cupcakes in cookie form with a Hershey’s Kiss in the middle, the perfect holiday cookie.

 - 36 Hershey’s Kiss chocolates , unwrapped

-Preheat the oven to 350 degrees and add the butter, brown sugar and sugar on medium speed for 1-2 minutes until light and fluffy.
+- Preheat the oven to 350 degrees.
+Add to the stand mixer the butter, brown sugar and sugar.
+Set on medium speed for 1-2 minutes until light and fluffy.

-While the butter is creaming sift the flour, cocoa powder, baking soda and baking powder in a seperate bowl.
+- While the butter is creaming sift the flour, cocoa powder, baking soda, baking powder, and salt in a separate bowl.

-Add the eggs, vanilla and red food coloring to your stand mixer for 15 seconds then add in the flour mixture.
+- Add the eggs, vanilla extract, and red food coloring to your stand mixer for 15 seconds then add in the flour mixture.